Disasters and emergencies

 We realise that in the aftermath of a disaster, it’s easy to feel overwhelmed by the enormity of what needs to be done.
 You don’t have to take that journey alone.
 The Salvation Army is available to provide advice and clarity, to make sense of what the next steps are and help you regain some control over the situation.
 We are here to support you for as long as it takes to recover.

 How to access 2019/2020 Bushfire Recovery support

 Working with state and local government, we offer a range of services and assistance measures to help people and communities across all states who have been impacted by the Black Summer Bushfires of 2019/2020 – including financial assistance, emotional support and referrals.

 If you are in a life-threatening situation, please call 000 immediately.

 Your donation goes directly to supporting people affected by the disaster.

-The Salvation Army is providing community meals and support in the wake of Cyclone Marcus....Read more
+The Salvation Army Emergency Services [SAES] is deploying personnel and assets to support communities in the Northern Territory....Read more